perladvent/perldotcom/content/article/_pub_1999_09_refererents.md

     sub print_me
     {
-    Â Â Â Â Â Â  # The code needed to print the Bug goes here }
+           # The code needed to print the Bug goes here
+    }

 Again, that's it.
 The subroutine print\_me is now associated with the package Bug, so whenever Bug is used as a class, Perl automatically treats Bug::print\_me as a method.
-Invoking the Bug::print\_me method involves that one extra piece of syntax mentioned aboveâan extension to the existing Perl "arrow" notation.
+Invoking the Bug::print\_me method involves that one extra piece of syntax mentioned above—an extension to the existing Perl "arrow" notation.
 If you have a reference to an object of class Bug, you can access any method of that object by using a -&gt; symbol, followed by the name of the method.